VectorInstitute/finetuning-and-alignment/data/README.md

 ## Citation
-If you use the data provided in this directory, please cite the appropriate sources as follows:
+If you use the Bias-DeBiased dataset provided in this directory, please cite the appropriate sources as follows:

 ```bibtex